kayodeadeniyi/AirFlight/README.md

 <h1> Flight Booker App </h1>

-This project is my implementation of the Flight Booker App for Andela's Simulation project (checkpoint 2) for Rail's track
+This project is an implementation of the Flight Booker App for Andela's Simulation project (checkpoint 2) for Rail's track

 <h2> Project Description </h2>